 - (a) The board of directors has on 3rd February 2023, approved a scheme of amalgamation between Global Composites And Structurals Limited and Ion Exchange Environment Management Limited with Ion Exchange (India) Limited with appointed date as 1st April 2023, subject to approval from regulatory or administrative authority. - (b) The board of directors has on 23rd March 2023, approved a scheme of amalgamation between Ion Exchange Projects And Engineering Limited with Ion Exchange (India) Limited with appointed date as 1st April 2023, subject to approval from regulatory or administrative authority.
+As per our report of even date attached

 For B S R & Co.
-LLP For and on behalf of the board of directors of

-Chartered Accountants ION EXCHANGE (INDIA) LIMITED Firm's Registration No.: 101248W/W-100022 CIN - L74999MH1964PLC014258
+LLP Chartered Accountants Firm's Registration No.: 101248W/W-100022